 Active Cell in Excel VBA

-Active cell is the currently selected cell in a worksheet, active cell in VBA can be used like a reference to move to another cell or change the properties of the same active cell or the cells reference provided from the active cell, active cell in VBA can be accessed by using the application.property method with the keyword active cell.
+The active cell is the currently selected cell in a worksheet.
+The active cell in VBA can be used as a reference to move to another cell or change the properties of the same active cell or the cell reference provided by the active cell.
+We can access an active cell in VBA by using the application.property method with the keyword active cell.

-To work efficiently with VBA codingVBA CodingVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task., it is important to understand the concept of range object and cell properties in VBA.
-In these concepts, there is one more concept you need to look into that is “VBA Active Cell.”
+Understanding the concept of range object and cell properties in VBA Properties In VBACells are cells of the worksheet, and in VBA, when we refer to cells as a range property, we refer to the same cells.
+In VBA concepts, cells are also the same, no different from normal excel cells. is important to work efficiently with VBA codingVBA CodingVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task..
+One more concept you need to look into in these concepts is “VBA Active Cell.”

-In excel, there are millions of cells, and your doubt for sure is which one is an Active Cell.
+In Excel, there are millions of cells, and you are unsure which one is an active cell.
 For example, look at the below image.

-In the above one pic itself, we have many cells.
-To find which one is an active cell, it is very simple, whichever the cell is selected right now.
-It is called “Active Cell” in VBA.
+In the above pic, we have many cells.
+Finding which one is an active cell is very simple; whichever cell is selected.
+It is called an “active cell” in VBA.